 © Burcu Arat Sup | Dreamstime.com

-People who suffer migraine symptoms know they can include an intense pulsing or throbbing ache front or side of your head.
-The pain can last anywhere from four to 72 hours, and it’s severe enough for many sufferers to describe it as feeling like a vise is being tightened around their head.
+People who suffer migraine symptoms know they can include an intense pulsing or throbbing ache on the front or side of the head.
+The pain can last anywhere from four to 72 hours, and it’s severe enough for many sufferers to describe it as feeling like a vise grip is being tightened around their head.
 Movement—even something as innocuous as sneezing—can worsen the pain.

 Along with the pain, about one-third of migraine sufferers experience an “aura” —a visual disturbance that can manifest as flashing lights, zigzag lines across your field of vision, and even a temporary loss of vision.
-Other frequent migraine symptoms can include nausea, vomiting, sensitivity to light and sound, blurred vision, and lightheadedness.
+Other frequent migraine symptoms can include nausea, vomiting, sensitivity to light, sensitivity to sound, blurred vision, and lightheadedness.

 It also is possible to have what is called “silent migraines” in which you experience an aura or other migraine symptoms but not the headache itself.
 Regardless of the type of migraine you experience, your first thought is to find quick relief.
 Below, we discuss not only causes, but treatment options for migraines.

 Are you or a loved one suffering from constant pain?
 Do you ever have severe headaches, back pain, or joint or hip pain?